- Ph.D., Rhetoric and Communication Ethics, University of Denver, 2013

 - Eckstein and Partlow Lefevre.
 "Since Sandy Hook: Strategic Maneuvering in the Gun Control Debate."
 Western Journal of Communication 2016: 225-242.

-Dr. Eckstein is an Assistant Professor, the Director of Forensics for PLU’s storied speech and debate team, the T.O.H.
-Karl Forensics Forum; and the moderator for the Ruth Anderson Public Debate Series.
-He teaches class such as Applied Research, Argumentation & Advocacy, Introduction to Communication, and Gender & Communication.
+Dr. Eckstein is an Assistant Professor who teaches classes such as Applied Research, Argumentation & Advocacy, Introduction to Communication, and Gender & Communication.
 Dr. Eckstein’s research explores argumentation and debate.
 His work has appeared in Communication and Critical/Cultural Studies, The Quarterly Journal of Speech, Western Journal of Communication, Communication Studies, Contemporary Argumentation & Debate,The Journal of Argumentation in Context, Argumentation & Advocacy, and Relevant Rhetoric.

 Ruth Anderson Debate 2014